-From 1 July 2018, the two major supermarket chains planned to ban single-use plastic bags at the checkouts.
-On the same date new legislation came into effect in Western Australia and Queensland banning the bags for all supermarkets, takeaway stores, pharmacies, goods sold online and markets.
+From 1 July 2018, Australia’s two major supermarket chains planned to ban single-use plastic bags at checkouts.
+On the same date, new legislation came into effect in Western Australia and Queensland banning the bags for all supermarkets, takeaway stores, pharmacies, goods sold online and markets.
 Bans were already in place in Tasmania, South Australia, the ACT and Northern Territory.
 But in New South Wales and Victoria, supermarket customers did not go quietly into that good plastic-bag free future.

 The supermarket chains forewarned customers about the change with notices in the store but when B-day arrived all hell broke loose.
 Outraged people refused to pay 15 cents for their ‘reusable’ plastic bags.
 Coles agreed to give them away free until 1 August.
 Then, fearful of losing their customers, they backed down and decided to give them away indefinitely.
 So then the ‘ban the bag’ advocates threatened to boycott Coles.

-Woolworths, meanwhile, after a short transition period, seem to have stuck to their guns.
+Woolworths, meanwhile, after a short transition period, stuck to their guns.
 They continued to charge 15 cents for their thicker bags.
-Aldi, a supermarket chain making inroads into Coles’ and Woolies’ market share, has never given away plastic bags to shoppers and says it supports a complete ban on single-use plastic bags.
-At Aldi, customers pay 15¢ for one plastic bag, or buy a fabric bag for 99¢ or a cooler bag for $2.49.
+Aldi, a supermarket chain making inroads into Coles’ and Woolies’ market share, has never given away plastic bags to shoppers and said it supported a complete ban on single-use plastic bags.
+At Aldi, customers pay 15¢ for one plastic bag or buy a fabric bag for 99¢ or a cooler bag for $2.49.

 The issue is how we dispose of our household garbage.
 As many as 40 per cent of those single-use bags are used to wrap our rubbish.
 So what’s the alternative?